Salt: In religion

-In Judaism, it is recommended to have either a salty bread or to add salt to the bread if this bread is unsalted when doing Kiddush for Shabbat.
-It is customary to spread some salt over the bread or to dip the bread in a little salt when passing the bread around the table after the Kiddush.
+In Judaism, it is recommended to have either a salty bread, or to add salt to the bread if this bread is unsalted when doing Kiddush for Shabbat.
+It is customary to spread some salt over the bread or dip it in a little salt when passing it around the table after the Kiddush.
 To preserve the covenant between their people and God, Jews dip the Sabbath bread in salt.